Mats77/WhoU-Backend/README.md

 }
 ```

 In case he is not the first one the method has to handle two different possibilities again.
 The first user might want to stay in contact or not.
-If he doesn't want to stay in contact the contact document can be deleted and the method is done again.
+If he doesn't want to stay in contact the contact document can be deleted and the method is done.
 Otherwise we have to check if the second user wants to stay in contact too.
 Assuming that is true, the contact document is updated and the chatting can begin.
 Alternatively the document is deleted.

 ```js